R46 (New York City Subway car): Description

 The R46s were constructed with sheet rubber floors, plastic seats, fluorescent lighting, spaces for ceiling advertisements, and the use of air springs instead of heavy metal springs.
+The design of the cars was similar to the previous R44s, with orange and yellow transverse bucket seats, wood panelling, and beige wallpaper.
 The change in springs reduced noisy and bumpy rides.
 The cars were not equipped with straphangers like previous models.
 Instead, horizontal bars that passengers could hold on to were installed.
 The cars were built with air-conditioning.